anusanil25-arch/Vehicle-Count/README.md

 | `Rolling_Mean_3`  | Average of the previous 3 observations  |
 | `Rolling_Mean_24` | Average of the previous 24 observations |

-These features help capture recent traffic trends.

-The data is shifted before calculating the rolling mean to ensure that historical information is used.

 ---

-# 🗑️ Handling Missing Values After Feature Engineering
+# Handling Missing Values After Feature Engineering

 Lag and rolling mean features create missing values at the beginning of the dataset.

-For example:

-* `Lag_24` requires 24 previous observations.
-* The first observations do not have enough historical data.

 These rows were removed using: